Lowe homers, Rays inch past deGrom, Mets 2-1 despite 16 Ks

 “I was very fortunate he made one mistake and we were able to capitalize,” Lowe said.

 The Rays used an opener for the third time in eight games after relying on their rotation for most of this season.
-Peter Fairbanks began with 1 2/3 scoreless innings, Josh Fleming (4-0) allowed a run in three innings as the bulk man and Nick Anderson closed for his sixth save.
+Peter Fairbanks began with 1 2/3 scoreless innings, Josh Fleming (4-0) allowed a run in three innings as the bulk man and Anderson closed for his sixth save.
 In total, six pitchers combined on a four-hitter.

 DeGrom reached 100 mph while striking out the side on 10 pitches in the first inning, a promising sign after he left his previous start after only two innings because of a right hamstring spasm.

 He got a bit wild in the second, and a couple of defensive miscues didn’t help.
-Lowe walked and scored on Manuel Margot’s sacrifice fly, although Lowe might have been nabbed after a wide turn at third on Joey Wendle’s double if shortstop Amed Rosario hadn’t dropped the relay feed.
+Lowe walked and scored on Manuel Margot’s sacrifice fly, although Lowe might have been nabbed after a wide turn at third on Wendle’s double if shortstop Amed Rosario hadn’t dropped the relay feed.

 Wendle later stole third when third baseman J.D.
 Davis dropped catcher Wilson Ramos’ throw.
 Neither Rosario nor Davis were charged with errors.
 DeGrom ended the inning by striking out Mike Zunino.